jlowhy/github-pr-template/README.md

 # How to use
 - Make a new pull request and the pull request body should be auto populated automatically
 - To edit the template, go to the Extension Options
+- To restrict the behavior to certain repositories, edit the regular expression in Extension Options.